 Your child's safety is our number one priority and that's why we always offer free and impartial advise about the safest way for your child to travel.

 In a rear facing seat, the whole body is protected by the seat which absorbs the impact protecting the child's vulnerable head and neck.
 The bones in the neck of a small child are not developed enough to protect the spinal cord.
 In a collision in a forward facing car seat the weight of the head combined with the immature skeleton can cause the spinal cord to stretch. the slightest stretch can cause it to snap.
-This is known as internal decapitation and causes paralysis or death.
+This is known as internal decapitation and causes paralysis or death and cannot be fixed.